 For others, it’s a wrenching move that feels more like loss than liberation.

-In either case, the transition will be smoother with advance planning.
+In either case, the downsizing transition will be smoother with advance planning.

-At Daystar Retirement Village, there are many different floor plans to choose from, depending on which part of the community you choose to live in and whether you want assisted living or independent living.
+At Daystar Retirement Village, there are many different floor plans to choose from, depending on which part of the community you choose to live in and whether you are interested in assisted living, independent living, or over 55 living.

 The floor plans range from a studio at 324 square feet to a two-bedroom, two-bath apartment with 966 square feet.